HossamAlsaedi/Shop-Application/README.md

 # Shop Site

-Welcome to our **Computer shop**!
+Welcome to my **Computer shop**!
 This web application allows users to manage their shopping experience easily.
 Below are the key features and functionalities of the site.

 ## Features